LouaiMuhammed/IMDb-EDA-Movie-Analysis/README.md

 # IMDb Movie Dataset - Exploratory Data Analysis (EDA)

 ## 📌 Overview
 This repository contains an Exploratory Data Analysis (EDA) on an IMDb movie dataset.
-The goal is to clean, analyze, and visualize trends in movie releases, genres, and ratings.
+The goal is to clean, analyze, and visualize trends in movie releases & genres.

 ## 📂 Dataset
-- The dataset contains movie-related information, including titles, release years, genres, and ratings.
+- The dataset contains movie-related information, including titles, release years and genres.
 - Preprocessing steps include handling missing values, extracting relevant features, and structuring data for visualization.

 ## 📊 Analysis & Insights
 - **Release Year Trends:** Visualizing how movie production has evolved over time.
 - **Genre Distribution:** Analyzing the most common genres and their frequency.
-- **Ratings Exploration:** Understanding the distribution of ratings across different movies.
 - **Correlation Analysis:** Investigating relationships between various movie attributes.

 ## 🛠️ Technologies Used